How to Type a Resignation Letter (With Care and Clarity)

 👥 Who should write one?

 You should write a resignation letter if you are leaving a role voluntarily, regardless of how your company handles paperwork.
-Whether your HR team uses email, a document management system, or digital signing tools like Adobe Signature, the letter helps formalize your exit.
+Whether your HR team uses email, an internal portal, or digital signing tools, the letter helps formalize your exit.

 - Full-time or part-time employees